 NO COUNTRY: A lot of fans have noticed that while some Dirty Heads’ songs mention marijuana, you don’t push the drug culture nearly as strongly as many other bands.
 Is that due to your focus on the positivity of reggae?

 JW: It’s a conscious effort; we just don’t want our music to be all about that.
 We want it to be something more than that.
 The thing is talking about weed really works, which is why guys like Cypress Hill, Stoopid, and the Kottonmouth Kings have had as successful of careers as they have.
-The thing is, some of our fans don’t smoke weed, and that’s just not what our music is about.
+The thing is, some of our fans don’t smoke weed, and that’s just not what our music is about, some of them just consume cbd products for the health benefits, which they can even grow themselves with the use of the hemp flower for sale online.
+If 4/20 has you looking to indulge in a little plant-based relaxation, don’t forget your furry friends can, too, tasty cbd cat treats are designed to enhance the powerful effects of CBD for your pet.
 Yes, it’s a part of our personal lives, so we’re going to talk about it when it comes up, but we don’t come into this trying to be the next stoner band.
 Everyone else has got that on lock.

 NO COUNTRY: A lot of other similar acts such as Sublime really embrace the entire psychedelic culture too.
 You guys definitely have elements of that but it isn’t nearly as strong.
 Are similar reasons behind this choice as well?